Nileshdcool/coinview-web/README.md

 Runs the app in the development mode.\
 Open [http://localhost:8081](http://localhost:8081) to view it in the browser.

-Open [http://localhost:8081/cryptocurrencies](http://localhost:8081/cryptocurrencies) to view the first page Open [http://localhost:8081/assets] (http://localhost:8081/assets) to view the second page
+Open [http://localhost:8081/cryptocurrencies](http://localhost:8081/cryptocurrencies) to view the first page.\

+Open [http://localhost:8081/assets] (http://localhost:8081/assets) to view the second page

 You need to check first two menu items to navigate between these two items